ststimac/stephaniestimac-blog/posts/2022/05/depeche-mode-fletch.md

 I always sort of wondered what this moment would be like, rather morbidly, telling myself, "They are _old_, and there will come a time when there won't be another Depeche Mode concert to go to."

 While absolutely thankful I got to see the 3 of them live three times...more than my high school self could have ever imagined...I'm gutted.
 The band was a way to bond with my dad and my brother.
 Their influence runs deep in my life.
 They're in my blood.
+And now it can't help but feel like the Depeche Mode that was...that era has ended.

 RIP Fletch.